Mindfulness Based Stress Reduction Courses in San Luis Obispo

-He has been practicing and studying mediation for more than 25 years, is married, has raised two children and works as a physician.
-This has afforded plenty of opportunities to apply this practice to daily life.
+He has been practicing and studying mediation for 30 years.
+Mick is married, has raised two children, has two grandchildren and is a retired physician.
+All this has afforded plenty of opportunities to apply mindfulness practice to daily life.

 Mick was trained to teach meditation through Spirit Rock Meditation Center, one of the most respected meditation centers.
 He graduated from their CDL teacher training program, and leads a Spirit Rock affiliated meditation group in San Luis Obispo on Wednesday evenings at the White Heron Sangha.

 He has also been trained to teach secular Mindfulness-Based Stress Reduction (MBSR) through the University of California San Diego's Mindfulness-Based Professional Training Institute and is a Certified Teacher of MBSR.

 Additionally, Mick trained at the University of Rochester to lead mindfulness practices for healthcare professionals and graduated from their Mindful Practice Facilitator Training.

 Mick also leads a modification of MBSR called Enhanced Stress Resilience Training (ESRT) for healthcare professionals.
 ESRT was developed by UCSF surgeon Dr. Carter Lebares.
 Mick is an instructor with the UCSF Center for Mindfulness in Surgery.
-He leads these sessions for physicians and physicians in training at UCSF, Stanford Medical School, UCLA, Univ. of Washington, and to groups of academic physicians from all over the US and UK.
+He leads these sessions for physicians and physicians in training at UCSF, Stanford Medical School, UCLA, Univ. of Washington, and to groups of academic physicians from all over the US.